EmmaZai/emmazai.github.io/_pages/research.md

 Medicaid aging waiver expenditures from 1998 to 2014 linked with the Health and Retirement Study (HRS), I test whether program funding is associated with the probability that an HRS respondent provides informal care to their older parent.
-Changes to state-level policy funding produces a quasi-experiment, which allows me to use two-way fixed effects models to test for a causal relationship between the program and informal caregiving.
+Changes to state-level policy funding produce a quasi-experiment, which allows me to use two-way fixed effects models to test for a causal relationship between the program and informal caregiving.
 My findings reveal that a 10 percent increase in Medicaid aging waiver expenditures increases the overall likelihood that an adult child becomes an informal caregiver to her parent by 0.1 percentage points (0.3 percent).